 Rapid testing and vaccinations play a crucial role in breaking the transmission chain of coronavirus.
 Earlier, only polymerase chain reaction (PCR) and antibody testing were available.
-Now, there are a number of tests to detect both current and past infections.
+Now, there are several tests to detect both current and past infections.
 One such evolution is the development of a self-testing COVID-19 kit.

 Ideally, during any infectious disease outbreak, public health officials begin testing for it early.
 This leads to the quick identification of cases, prompt treatment, and immediate isolation to prevent spread.
 Testing also helps in the early identification of people who came in contact with the infected people to prevent unconscious spread.

 A lack of early testing has resulted in a rapid rise in hospitalizations, overburdening the healthcare system.
-In countries like South Korea and China, as tests were readily available when the first few cases was reported, they managed to drastically lower the death rate compared to other countries, such as the UK and the US.
+In countries like South Korea and China, as tests were readily available when the first few cases were reported, they managed to drastically lower the death rate compared to other countries, such as the United Kingdom (UK) and the United States of America (USA).

 Apart from diagnosing an active COVID-19 infection, the other important test is the one that determines the previous COVID-19 infection.
 When we get infected with a virus, our immune system fights the virus and protects us by producing antibodies.
 These antibodies can be detected with the help of blood tests.
 Even though the individual might not be infectious any longer, the information about past infections can be extremely valuable.
 Information about immunity to the new coronavirus can be obtained from this.
 Also, plasma from such recovered patients can be used to treat others with an active infection which is called convalescent plasma therapy.